websafe/lib-websafe-blueimp-jquery-file-upload-handler/README.md

-jQuery File Upload Handler for PHP
+jQuery File Upload PHP backend / upload handler
 ===============================================================================

 This project contains the PHP backend from the [jQuery File Upload Plugin]